 Even with all of the risk reduction and social distancing strategies in place, realistically, many students will most likely experience online, distance, or home education options this school year.

-It is also probable that even those that start back in the classroom will need to change back to temporary remote learning on short notice at some point during the year if there is a spike in active cases at the school.
+It is also probable that even those who start back in the classroom will need to change back to temporary remote learning on short notice at some point during the year if there is a spike in active cases at the school.

 This means two big things are true:

-1. We all must be prepared for learning at home.
+- We all must be prepared for learning at home.

-2. Disruptions and unexpected changes are almost a sure thing.
+- Disruptions and unexpected changes are almost a sure thing.

 Given that at least some level of learning at home will be likely, we can turn our attention to planning and making the best of it.